shaik1201/Data-Projects/Data Engineering - eCommerce/README.md

 ```
 This command will start the following services:

-Data Simulator: Generates simulated ecommerce data and streams it to Kafka.
+Data Simulator: Generates simulated ecommerce data and streams it to Kafka. <br>
-Kafka: Kafka instance for streaming the data.
+Kafka: Kafka instance for streaming the data.<br>
-Spark: Spark job that consumes the Kafka stream, processes it, and stores the results in MySQL.
+Spark: Spark job that consumes the Kafka stream, processes it, and stores the results in MySQL.<br>
-MySQL: MySQL database where processed data is stored.
+MySQL: MySQL database where processed data is stored.<br>
 The services will run in the background, and you will be able to track logs to monitor the process.